 A: It doesn’t necessarily have to be a no-go.
 However, it may be a good idea to pay close attention to how rough the terrain really is.
 These shoes little mass and minimal soles by their very design.
 If you are used to running with a protective pair of trail shoes, these will most likely take some time to get used to.

-Q: Would a lower priced pair of water shoes give me about the same type of performance as the more expensive barefoot runners?
+Q: Would a lower priced pair of water shoes give me about the same type of performance as the more expensive models?

 A: No. Water shoes are designed and intended to be worn during water sports or activities.
 Barefoot shoes are designed to be worn on roads, paths, and other land surfaces.
 You may not get the same quality of protection from footwear which is made to be used in water.

-Hopefully at least a portion of the information was helpful to you, in your search for a great pair of barefoot runners.
+Hopefully at least a portion of the information was helpful to you, in your search for a great pair of these extremely minimalistic runners.
 If you still aren’t whether this is for you, just give it a try and see what you think.
 Just make that when you do, the footwear you choose is suitable for you.

 While conducting our research, we utilize any pertinent information that further helps to assist you in finding the best products for the kind of running that you’re into.
 Here are some places where we found some really great stuff: